 And if all that fails, simply search the topic you’d like to learn about on YouTube!
 Because if there’s not a tutorial for what you want there, you might have to ask yourself if the thing even exists.

 20. DON’T: Feel like you have to follow all the rules

 After all that you’ve been told to do, it’s important to note that these are mostly practices gleaned from the advice of other people.
 In other words, while there is scientific evidence behind some of them, a lot of these rules are quite subjective.
 Therefore, if one just seems like it doesn’t fit the way you work, don’t listen to it.
 All of us are different, we’re all outliers in some way or another, and it’s a simple fact that not everything will work for everyone.

 Even if you do follow all the rules to a tee, know that it will still probably take you some time to adjust to working from home, and that’s okay.
 Try a few different set-ups, a few different ways of structuring your day, and soon this new normal will seem just that - normal.

 NOTE: As much as these tips can make your life easier in small ways, if you’re struggling with stress and anxiety over your business and finances during this time, it can still be hard to focus and practice good mental and physical health.
-Check out this post for some resources that can help, this post on how to cope with stress during this time, and this post to learn about all the ways Vendasta wants to step up and support you during this time.
+Check out Protect Local for some resources that can help, this post on how to cope with stress during this time, and this post to learn about all the ways Vendasta wants to step up and support you during this time.